excid3/revise_auth/README.md

 After a user logs in they will be redirected to the stashed location or the root path, by default.
 When a GET request hits `authenticate_user!`, it will stash the request path in the session and redirect back after login.

-To override this, define `after_login_path` in your ApplicationController.
+To override this, define `after_login_path` in your `ApplicationController`.
 You can also override `ReviseAuthController` and define it there.

 ```ruby
 class ApplicationController < ActionController::Base